bio-ontology-research-group/DL2Vec/DL2vec/readme.md

 The script will save a model that can generate embeddings for each entity <br>

 ## Reference
-If you find our work useful, please cite:
+If you find our work useful, please cite: \br
+@article{chen2020predicting,
+  title={Predicting candidate genes from phenotypes, functions, and anatomical site of expression}, author={Chen, Jun and Althagafi, Azza Th and Hoehndorf, Robert}, year={2020}, publisher={Cold Spring Harbor Laboratory}
+}
 ## Acknowledgement
 there are two scripts [ProcessOntology.groovy](https://github.com/bio-ontology-research-group/DL2Vec/blob/master/DL2vec/ProcessOntology.groovy) and [getMetadata.groovy](https://github.com/bio-ontology-research-group/DL2Vec/blob/master/DL2vec/getMetadata.groovy) that are adapted from [OPA2vec](https://github.com/bio-ontology-research-group/opa2vec).